SilvrDuck/telegram_XKCD_ibot/README.md

 then it will display the latest XKCD (ordered by date).
 Currently, the number of results is limiter to 50.

+To enable the inline search for your bot, do the following:

+1. Open chat with @BotFather
+2. Send: /mybots
+3. Select your bot
+4. Click "Bot Settings"
+5. Click "Inline Mode"
+6. Click "Turn on" (if it says "Turn off", it's already on)

 If you add the bot to a group, it will then automatically publish every new XKCD as soon as it's available.

 ### JAR